 Have your finances and documentation ready

-As a prevention to money laundering, estate agents are legally required to carry out 'due diligence' checks.
-This will include taking some personal details from you, checking ID (e.g. passport or driving licence) and they may also ask for proof of funds.
+Estate agents are legally required to carry out due diligence checks to prevent money laundering.
+This will include taking some personal details from you, checking your ID (e.g. passport or driving licence) and they may also ask for proof of funds.
+So, make sure you’re prepared for this and don’t be surprised when they ask for your ID when you submit an offer.

 How much should I offer on a house?